Lion today announced its trading update for the half year ended 31 March 2014 in conjunction with Kirin Holdings’ half year announcement.

 For further information, please contact:

-Our products accompany life’s sociable moments, whether it’s a family meal or good times at the pub with friends.
-Dairy, juice, soy and the responsible enjoyment of alcohol beverages are all part of a healthy lifestyle for many people and we aim to maximise the community wellbeing arising from the enjoyment of our products while playing a leading role in helping the community minimise misuse.
+Lion’s products accompany life’s sociable moments, whether it’s a family meal or good times at the pub with mates.
+Dairy, juice, soy and the responsible enjoyment of alcohol beverages are all part of a healthy lifestyle for many people, and when enjoyed in moderation, Lion’s combined portfolio of food and drink brands can benefit wellbeing, and help people to live well.